-In addition to this, Mrs Lee and Mrs Brough also meet with agencies who form a Team Around the School (TAS).
-This involves a linked school

-Age Plus Worker, School Nurse, Education Welfare Office and a Social Worker.
+In addition to this, Mrs Lee and Miss Brough also meet with agencies who form a Team Around the School (TAS).
+This involves a linked Family Help Coordinator, School Nurse, Education Welfare Office and a Social Worker.
 Again, parental consent is obtained prior to these meetings so professionals can discuss concerns/difficulties and this then helps school to signpost parents for further support.